hyperledger/besu-docs/docs/Tutorials/Examples/Privacy-Example.md

 ```

 !!!note
-    To use a particular version of Hyperledger Besu, set the `BESU_VERSION` environment variable.
+    To use a specific version of Hyperledger Besu, set the `BESU_VERSION` environment variable.

 ## Clone EEAJS Libraries